Find a Builder

 Arrears mortgages

-With repayments, some providers offer interest payments only while your home is still under construction, switching to repayment afterwards.
+Some providers offer interest payments only while your home is still under construction, switching to repayment afterwards.
 It’s worth shopping around to find a deal that suits your finances and personal needs – for example if you want to live in your current home during the build.

 Green mortgages are a relatively new product to the self-build mortgage market, offering incentives if you install energy-saving measures such as air source heat pumps and solar panels, or if you achieve energy saving certification.
 One product from Ecology Building Society rewards borrowers with lower interest rates if the completed home meets their criteria for energy certification.

-What incentives are there for self-build?
+What incentives are there for self-build homes?

 Help to Build loans

-Reclaim VAT on your self-build
+Reclaiming VAT on your self-build house

 Finding a plot for your self-build

 ‘Then there’s greenbelt land,’ says Dan, ‘which is cheap, but there’s a lot of risk involved.’
 Greenbelt land is designated areas of the countryside where development is restricted.
 It typically encircles urban areas and is designed to prevent urban sprawl.
-However, planning can still be achieved, if you are sensitive to the tighter greenbelt regulations which are in place.
+However, planning permission can still be achieved, if you are sensitive to the tighter greenbelt regulations in place.
 He continues, ‘It’s well worth speaking to a local architect to see what their advice would be about greenbelt regulations.
 It’s generally more expensive to build on as your build may need to be more energy efficient and lower carbon.’
 Thermal efficiency is always worth bearing in mind regardless of where you build, to reduce energy consumption and your energy bills in the years ahead.

-Class Q planning
+Class Q planning for rural barn conversions

 Barn conversion utilising existing agricultural structure